 #5 – Elbow Stacked Under the Shoulder

-If I end up having that elbow above, it ends up putting a lot of stress on the shoulder joint.
+If I end up having that elbow above, it puts a lot of stress on the shoulder joint.

 #6 – Pulling Down with the Hands and Forearms

-And the next thing I get people to do is pull down with their hands and forearms in order to activate their lats and their scapular muscles.
+And the next thing I get people to do is to pull down with their hands and forearms to activate their lats and scapular muscles.

 I will get Orsy back into that planking position.
-We have good head position, good neck position, hands are down, and elbows are at 90 degrees they are just below the shoulder or directly under.
 She is pulling.
+We have a good head and neck position, hands are down, and elbows are at 90 degrees.
+They are just below the shoulder or directly under.

-Another way of looking at it is she is spreading the floor with her hands and forearms.
+Another way of looking at it is she spreads the floor with her hands and forearms.